ncapel/ticket-master/README.md

 little project.

 ## Technologies
-- HTML
+- HTML5
-- CSS
+- CSS3
 - JavaScript

 This site was developed while I was working in the hallway, handing out tickets.
-I used these basic technologies because they require nothing to get started.
-This was important in this development because government computers have *very* harsh restrictions.
+I chose to build it from scratch using only the basic 3 as a challenge to myself.
+I wanted to see if I could build something user-friendly and functional using only what was available to me on my work computer.